 The Cantor Arts Center remains OPEN all regular visitor hours during construction projects at the museum.
 Work continues through August 2014: the roof will be replaced, new caulking applied to the skylights in the north and south rotundas, and stucco reapplied on some exterior walls.
 During skylight refurbishing, the north rotunda is closed but the south rotunda remains open.
-The Thinker in the south rotunda remains on view throughout the skylight project, protected by scaffolding overhead.

 In addition, mosaics on the building's facade will undergo conservation work.
 Scaffolding wrapped in dark fabric will cover the building at certain phases of the project, but the Cantor remains open.
 Read about the facelift for Stanford's Memorial Auditorium and the new roof for the Cantor Arts Center.

 Campus Construction Update

 Construction and infrastructure improvements continue around campus.
 Anticipate construction-related impacts to traffic, parking, and transit around the Cantor and the Medical Center.

 Parking & Transportation Services: Construction-related impacts

 Stanford University Medical Center: Renewal Project website, 24-hour Construction Hotline at 650-701-7862

 Parking for Cantor Visitors

 Saturday and Sunday parking is easy because A and C permit spaces are open to visitors and free!
 Visitors also can park for free on weekends in visitor spaces.